コンテンツにスキップ

 Date: Saturday, August 5th

 The Sakawa River Fireworks Festival is held on the banks of the Sakawa River in Odawara City.
-Highlights include the highly entertaining "Music Fireworks" and the 300-meter-long Niagara Fireworks.
-Last year, due to the impact of COVID-19, the festival was renamed the "Odawara Support Fireworks Project" and held at several locations.
-This year, however, 10,000 fireworks are planned, just as they were before the pandemic.
-The 29th festival saw the fireworks, sound, and light synchronized to the poignant theme song of "The Phantom of the Opera," creating a story that seemed to unfold in the night sky.
-The view from the riverbank allows for a close-up view of the spectacular fireworks.
-Enjoy sightseeing at Odawara Castle and other attractions during the day, then cap off the day with the fireworks.
-It's the perfect way to create summer memories.
+The highlights include the highly entertaining "musical fireworks" and the 300-meter-long Niagara Falls-style fireworks display.
+Last year, due to the impact of the coronavirus, the name was changed to the "Odawara Support Fireworks Project" and the event was held in several dispersed locations, but this year, 10,000 fireworks are scheduled to be launched, just like before the pandemic.
+At the 29th festival, the fireworks, sound, and light synchronized with the majestic theme song of "The Phantom of the Opera," as if painting a story in the night sky.
+Because you can watch from the riverbank, the fireworks are so close that they spread out before your eyes, making for a truly spectacular experience.
+Enjoy sightseeing such as Odawara Castle during the day, and then end the day with fireworks.
+It's perfect for creating summer memories.

 ●The 49th Kanazawa Festival Fireworks Display